Pirate-Weather/pirateweather/docs/API.md

 **Only on `hourly` and `daily`**.
 In progress.

 #### precipIntensity
 The rate in which liquid precipitation is falling.
 This value is expressed in millimeters per hour or inches per hour depending on the requested `units`.
+For `currently` and `minutely` forecast blocks, the HRRR "Precipitation Rate" variable  is used where available, otherwise averaged GEFS data is returned.
+For `hourly` and `daily` forecast blocks, GEFS is always used.
+This is done so that the `precipIntensityProbablity` variable is aligned with the intensity.

 #### precipIntensityMax
 **Only on `daily`**.
 In progress.